 Creating an outline is one of the most effective ways to ensure a well-structured, cohesive observation essay.
 An outline serves as a roadmap for your essay, guiding you through each section and helping you organize your thoughts and observations.
 It helps you identify key points, develop a logical flow, and ensure that each part of your essay supports your thesis statement.

-• Introduction: This should include a hook to grab the reader’s attention, background information about your subject, and a thesis statement.
+- Introduction: a hook to grab the reader’s attention, a brief background on your subject, and a clear thesis statement

 Observation Essay Outline Example